BrainardLab/mQUESTPlus/README.md

 ## Installation

-If you use our ToolboxToolbox (highly recommended, https://github.com/toolboxhub/ToolboxToolbox), simply type "tbUse('mQuestPlus')" at the Matlab prompt to obtain mQuestPlus and put it onto your Matlab path.
+If you use our ToolboxToolbox (highly recommended, https://github.com/toolboxhub/ToolboxToolbox), simply type "tbUse('mQUESTPlus')" at the Matlab prompt to obtain mQUESTPlus and put it onto your Matlab path.

-Alternately, you can obtain mQuestPlus from https://github.com/brainardlab/mQuestPlus, either by cloning the repository or by downloading and unpacking a zip file.
+Alternately, you can obtain mQUESTPlus from https://github.com/brainardlab/mQUESTPlus, either by cloning the repository or by downloading and unpacking a zip file.
 Then add it to your Matlab path.

 ## Known issues and bugs

-See issues section of this (https://github.com/brainardlab/mQuestPlus) gitHub site for a list known issues, limitations and possible future enhancements.
+See issues section of this (https://github.com/brainardlab/mQUESTPlus) gitHub site for a list known issues, limitations and possible future enhancements.
 Please post an issue if you encounter a bug or wish to make a suggestion.
 We are happy to review and incorporate improvements and enhancements, either via gitHub pull requests or if you just let us know via the issues or email (brainard@psych.upenn.edu).

 ## License

-mQuestPlus is released under the MIT open source license.
+mQUESTPlus is released under the MIT open source license.

-If you make use of the software in support of a publication, please cite it (in addition to the Watson paper) as: Brainard, D. H. (2017) "mQuestPlus: A Matlab implementation of QUEST+", https://github.com/brainardlab/mQuestPlus.
+If you make use of the software in support of a publication, please cite it (in addition to the Watson paper) as: Brainard, D. H. (2017) "mQUESTPlus: A Matlab implementation of QUEST+", https://github.com/brainardlab/mQUESTPlus.

 ## Acknowledgments